objarni/private-tutor-helper/README.md

 # private-tutor-helper

-Simple web app to help journalling lessons given while doing private tutoring
+Simple web app to help journalling lessons given while doing private tutoring.

 ## Why?

 I needed a way to keep track of what lessons I had given, e.g. their content, what "home work" I suggested, and what hurdles were observed, as a reminder to myself for the next lesson.

-The previous iteration of this "system" was a single `journal.json` file structured so that I could easily add entries (and read previous entries).
+The previous iteration of this system was a single `journal.json` file structured so that I could easily add entries (and read previous entries).
 An example of the content would be:

 ```
 {